-An ISA offers a simple, tax efficient way to invest or save.
-This helps to maximise your funds whilst still giving you the flexibility to access your money tax-free when you need it.
-If you do not use your allowance before midnight on 5 April 2021, this allowance is lost forever and cannot be reclaimed.
+An ISA offers a simple, tax-efficient way to invest or save.
+This helps to maximise your funds while still giving you the flexibility to access your money tax free when you need it.
+If you do not use your allowance before midnight on 5 April 2023, this allowance will be lost forever and cannot be reclaimed.

 This tax year you can invest up to £20,000 in ISAs.
 You can also invest up to £9,000 per child in a Junior ISA.
 And if the child is turning 18 this year, they get a 'double dip' – this means they can make full use of the allowance in this tax year as well as next year's.

-If you do not want to invest cash you can always look to ‘ISA protect’ investments you currently hold with these allowances.
+If you do not want to invest surplus cash, you can always look to ‘ISA protect’ any existing investments you hold using these allowances.

 Pensions are an invaluable way to fund your retirement and can be an effective way to leave a legacy for your children and beneficiaries.